hasanmd1/hasanmd1/README.md

 - 💻 Proficient in HTML, CSS, React, R, Python, SQL, Tableau, Power BI, Scala and Docker.
 - 🔭 I’m currently working on End-to-End Data Analysis, Machine Learning, and MERN projects.
 You can check out a few of them in my repository.
 For viewing other private projects send me an email/message.
 - 🚀 Always eager to learn and explore new technologies.
-- 🌟 Interested in Web Development, Machine Learning, Data Analysis.
+- 🌟 Interested in Web Development, Software Engineering, Software Architecture, Machine Learning, Data Analysis.
 - 📫 Let's connect and collaborate on exciting projects together!
 You can reach out to me via email or LinkedIn.
 - If you like any of my work, leave a thumbs up.